amal2nes/student-list/README.md

 # Overview

-This application takes the developer through the process of making a project easier to understand by making a series of updates.
-It is part of the [Writing Professional Code](https://www.edx.org/school/microsoft) course on edX.
+This application takes you through the process of making a project easier to understand by making a series of updates.
+The exercise is part of the [Writing Professional Code](https://www.edx.org/course/writing-professional-code-microsoft-dev275x) course on edX.

 > The order in which you perform these updates is not important.
-We are trying to show a set of smells that can exist in a small codebase such as this one and how you can make things better.
+We are trying to show a set of *code smells* that can exist in a codebase such as this one and how you can make things better.

 # Commits/ Tutorial Outline